sarapearce/web-crawler/README.md

 <h3>Contributing Tech</h3>

 Architecture: Python 3.5
-Scrapy for the web crawler https://scrapy.org/
+Scrapy for the web crawler https://scrapy.org/ <br>
-Some dependencies for Scrapy
+Some dependencies (~5) for Scrapy <br>
-Tools used: Scrapy docs, VirtualEnv, IntelliJ, Vagrant
+Tools used: Python, Scrapy, VirtualEnv, IntelliJ, Vagrant <br>

 <h3>How to Run</h3>